Getting Started

 ➖ Cons:

-• Limited control over retry policies which forces delegation of handling retries to consumers increasing the overall complexity of the system
+• Limited control over retry policies forces delegation of handling retries to consumers which can increase the overall complexity of the system

 • No local store-and-forward mechanism available